 ALTH 2201 – Phlebotomy Technology

 This course is designed to further enhance the student’s knowledge of the clinical methods and the practice of phlebotomy.
 The course includes lecture, discussion, simulations and practice in laboratory settings with emphasis on capillary blood specimens, venipuncture, pediatric, geriatric, arterial, intravenous and special collection procedures, specimen documentation, specimen handling, transportation, safety in laboratory setting, anatomy and terminology associated with phlebotomy, and ethical and legal issues.

 ALTH 2225 – Phlebotomy Practicum

 The Phlebotomist Externship Program is a period of directed practice that consists of practical phlebotomy in a CLIA regulated, accredited laboratory facility.
 The student would need to attain a minimum performance of 100 successful venipunctures, 25 successful skin punctures and orientation in a full service laboratory.

 ALTH 2230 – Medical Billing & Coding III and Capstone

 2 credits | Prerequisite: Acceptance into Billing & Coding Specialist program | Corequisite: MAST 2219

 This course continues emphasis on CPT and ICD-10 coding skills, office and insurance collection strategies and introduces hospital billing concepts.
 The course includes capstone review and credentialing exam preparation, and may offer an optional, competitive entry practicum experience as site availability permits.

 ALTH 2250 – Advanced Medical Terminology & Transcription

 2 credits | Prerequisites: MAST 1115 and MAST 2212 | Corequisite: ALTH 2260

 This course is designed for the student, in Allied Health Technology at the advanced level.
 Emphasis is placed on a system of word analysis by building and extending the medical vocabulary and expanding medical transcription skills of the advanced student.
 Learning activities, including medical transcribing utilizing the computer, will focus on medical reports and dictation that develops a workable knowledge of advanced medical terminology and medical transcription.
-This course follows CAAHEP/AAMA accreditation standards in place for medical assistants.

 ALTH 2260 – Capstone Medical Transcription